-Moreover, the Company is required to submit immediately to CySEC the prudential Form 165-01 under exceptional reporting, through the TRS, when
+Moreover, the Company is required to submit immediately to CySEC the prudential Form under exceptional reporting, when:

-- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and - iii. the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.
+- i. the own funds of the CIF have decreased below its own funds requirement, - ii. the CIF's liquid assets are below its liquidity requirement, and - the CIF has exceeded the concentration risk limits, as defined in Articles 37(1) and 37(3) of IFR.